rubenrincon/dbximgdemo/README.md

 You can see it yourself in the settings page of the Heroku app if you click on Reveal config vars

-8. Seems we have all the elements in place to push the magic button.  (make sure you are logged to heroku in your console, otherwise run the `heroku login` command at the root level of your project.
+8. Seems we have all the elements in place to push the magic button.  (make sure you are logged to Heroku in your console, otherwise run the `heroku login` command at the root level of your project.

     git add --all